lucapette/passata/README.md

 ## TODO

-- Make title change by page
+- Make favicon change contextually (aka show the time)
+- Footer is too tall

 ## Current status of the project